 2. Are buildings and attached structures considered to be dwellings?

-Buildings, structures attached to homes (e.g., a garage), and even rooms within a house or building can all be included within the definition of a “dwelling house.”8
+Buildings, structures attached to homes (such as a garage), and even rooms within a house or building can all be included within the definition of a “dwelling house.”8

 This is true provided that the structure is inhabited, or being used for sleeping and storage.9